Powered by

 Imagine if IPL's most expensive player Smriti Mandhana, India's Under-19 Women's World Cup winning captain Shefali Verma and her team, all Indian women players like Sania Mirza, Saina Nehwal, PV Sindhu, and Mary Kom had not got a playground to play, what would have happened?

-Even today many girls in India want to make career in sports, but the narrow thinking of society is trying to drive them out of the field.
+Even today many girls in India want to make a career in sports, but the narrow thinking of society is trying to drive them out of the field.
 Girls face discrimination in the playground in Bageshwar, Uttarakhand.

 The lack of a proper playground with adequate facilities is a major problem in several places in Bageshwar.
-As a result, youth, especially girls, face a lot of difficulties in practicing and making their career in sports.
+As a result, youth, especially girls, face a lot of difficulties in practising and making their career in sports.
 Moreover, even with the presence of ground, girls are exempt from using the ground, as playgrounds predominantly become spaces for boys in villages.

 The girls of Pinglo village like to play sports very much, but they are not getting equal opportunities in their schools.
 Pooja Piswad says “I have started distancing myself from the playground since class VIII, we do not get the facilities which are given to boys in the school.
 When it comes to sports kit, it is given to the boys, girls get only 15 minutes to play while boys get 2 hours of sports break.
 If there is any interschool sports competition outside the district, school administration never allows girls to participate, they give the excuse that terrain is not safe for girls."